JanssenProject/jans/docs/janssen-server/recipes/device-flow-config.md

   - device flow
 ---

-# Authentication via Device Flow
+# Authentication via Device Flow Recipe

 ## This content is in progress